Licentiate of

 Entry requirements

-Appropriate English Language Proficiency test for students whose first language is not English.
+Appropriate English Language Proficiency test is recommended for students whose first language is not English.

 Validated by: